-The Company adopts a remuneration policy for employees comprising a fixed component and a variable component.
+The Company adopts a remuneration policy for employees comprising a fixed component and a performance based variable component.
 The fixed component is in the form of a base salary.
 The variable component is in the form of a variable bonus that is linked to the Company's and the individual employee's performance.
 Another element of the variable component is the grant of performance shares to employees under the Company's Performance Share Plan.
+The Company's employees participate in the performance review process that assesses the individual's performance against set performance targets.
+Performance against these targets is a factor determining remuneration.
 This seeks to align the interests of the employees with that of the shareholders.
-Staff appraisals are conducted twice a year.